 — Mark 4:1-2 NLT

 Loving Father and Almighty God, please help me grow in my ability to teach the truth of Jesus.
 I want to teach it through the example of my life.
 I want to communicate that truth to those around me in my sphere of influence.
 Father, I also offer myself to be used by you to teach others about Jesus in any fashion you choose.
-And when my opportunities to teach your truth come, please help me know how to teach in ways that engage the hearts and minds of those I'm trying to reach.
+And when my opportunities to teach your truth come, please help me know what to say and how to teach in ways that engage the hearts and minds of those I'm trying to reach.
 In Jesus' name.
 Amen.

 Related Scripture Readings